 We will acknowledge your request and keep you informed of progress.

 If you require a transcript to be verified by a third-party company, such as World Educational Services (WES), you will need to order the transcript from the Degree Conferrals Office and subsequently submit the WES form to firstname.lastname@example.org quoting the order number.
 WES will only accept documents that are stamped and sealed by the University.

-If you attend a degree ceremony in person, your certificate will be available for collection from the Lodge at Green Templeton immediately after the ceremony and for a week afterwards.
+If you attend a degree ceremony in person, your certificate will be available for collection either at the College celebration or from the Lodge at Green Templeton immediately after the ceremony and for a week afterwards.
 It will then be posted to you at the address used for your ceremony booking.

-If your degree was conferred in your absence, we will post your certificate to you at the address used to place the booking shortly after the date of the ceremony.
+If your degree was conferred in your absence, your certificate will be posted to you at the address used to place the booking shortly after the date of the ceremony.

-Please note that graduands having their degrees conferred at our second ceremony in July will receive their certificates by post in August.
-The certificates are sent directly by the Degree Conferrals Office, rather than the college, and so please ensure that your address is accurately maintained via Student Self-Service.
+These certificates are sent directly by the Degree Conferrals Office, rather than the College, and so please ensure that your address is accurately maintained via Student Self-Service.

 If you have completed a degree course but have not yet had your degree conferred at a ceremony, but require proof of your eligibility for the award, please request a Degree Confirmation Letter

 Further information about Transcripts and Certificates can be found on the Degree Conferrals Office website.

 Students on taught courses will receive an alumni card from the University during their final term.
 Research students can apply for an alumni card on completion by contacting the University’s Alumni Office.
 Please note that alumni cards are received by the Development Office, rather than the College Office, at Green Templeton.